DSharpPlus/DSharpPlus/CONTRIBUTING.md

 We're really happy to accept contributions.
 However we also ask that you follow several rules when doing so.

 # Proper base
-When opening a PR, please make sure your branch is even with the target branch, to avoid unnecessary surprises.
+When opening a PR, please make sure your branch targets the latest release branch, in this case it would be `release/4.0`.
+Also make sure your branch is even with the target branch, to avoid unnecessary surprises.

+# Versioning
+We follow [SemVer](https://semver.org/) versioning when it comes to pushing stable releases.
+Ideally, this means you should only be creating PRs for `patch` and `minor` changes.
+If you wish to introduce a `major` (breaking) change, please discuss it beforehand so we can determine how to integrate it into our next major version.
+If this just involves removing a public facing property/method, please mark it with the `Obsolete` attribute instead on the latest release branch.

 # Proper titles
 When opening issues, make sure the title reflects the purpose of the issue or the pull request.
 Prefer past tense, and